 - Having many family members with breast, ovary, uterus, colon, or prostate cancer

 - Radiation treatment to your chest when you were young

 - First pregnancy at a late age

-- Using hormone therapy for menopause changes
+- Using certain hormone therapies for menopause changes

 - Drinking alcohol